 I get caught up in trying to do things perfectly - I spend far too long on tasks, or I don’t bother making a start because I know I won’t be able to get it to the level I want it to be.

-If this all sounds a bit too close to home, then Nimble Noodle may be just the course for you - we cover the academic, psychological, and physical factors that lead to study success when it comes to your ATAR.
+If this all sounds a bit too close to home, then Nimble Noodle may be just the course for you - we cover the academic, psychological, and physical factors that lead to study success when it comes to your studies.

 what is a nimble noodle?